mikaelvesavuori/acmecorp-potted-plants-components/README.md

 ## Files that you will modify after generating them

-Files that will be changed while doing the course:
+Files that will be modified while doing the course:

 - **Button**: `src/elements/Button/Button.js`
 - **Button**: `src/elements/Button/ButtonStyled.js`